Qianshanosuchus

 Qianshanosuchus is a genus of basal crocodyloid from the Paleocene of the Qianshan Basin, China.
 The fossil material, which includes an incomplete skull and parts of the lower jaw, show various features usually associated with juvenile crocodiles alongside various unique traits that were used to erect a new genus.
 It is the first and only basal crocodyloid currently known from the Paleocene of China, which had previously only yielded alligatoroids and planocraniids.
 Its presence in this part of the world and its basal position to species of the genus Asiatosuchus supports the idea that crocodyloids dispersed from Asia into Europe.
 Qianshanosuchus only includes a single species, Qianshanosuchus youngi.

 History and naming

 Qianshanosuchus is known from only a single specimen, IBCAS QS15, an incomplete skull and an associated part of the mandible.
 Based on the small size of the holotype and several anatomical traits, it is thought to preserve a juvenile specimen.
 The material was collected near Xialou village in the Qianshan Basin of China by a joint expedition of Belgian and Chinese researchers.
 Preparation was handled by the Museum of Natural Sciences of Belgium and the fossils were curated by the Institute of Botany, Chinese Academy of Sciences.

-The genus name derives from the Qianshan Basin and the Greek suchus for "crocodile".
+The genus name derives from the Qianshan Basin and the Greek 'soukhos' for "crocodile".
 The species is named after Yang Zhongjian, also known as Chung-Chien Young.